simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

    $ sudo apt install simgrid pajeng make gcc g++ gfortran python3 vite

-For R analysis of the produced traces, you may want to install R and the `pajengr <https://github.com/schnorr/pajengr#installation/>`_ package.
+For R analysis of the produced traces, you may want to install R.

 .. code-block:: console

    # install R and necessary packages
    $ sudo apt install r-base r-cran-devtools r-cran-tidyverse
-   # install pajengr dependencies
-   $ sudo apt install git cmake flex bison
-   # install the pajengr R package
-   $ Rscript -e "library(devtools); install_github('schnorr/pajengr');"

 To take this tutorial, you will also need the platform files from the previous section as well as the source code of the NAS Parallel